Sethie2001/ArtistSethie-Portflio/src/traidional.md

 HeadingTra4: A Still Life of a Single Leaf, Still Life Collection
 InfoartTra4: A Artwork I completed during my studies at high school into still life drawing.

-HeadingTra5: A Drawing of a Whole, and cuted watermelon
+HeadingTra5: A Drawing of a Whole, and cut watermelon
 InfoartTra5: This was a drawing done in my personal time to keep doing still life type drawing.

-HeadingTra6:
+HeadingTra6: A Drawing of a Unicorn done in Posca Marker on a frisbee
-InfoartTra6:
+InfoartTra6: This personal drawing done to brighten up the frisbee and add my own flare to the object.

-HeadingTra7:
+HeadingTra7: A Drawing of Ahsoka Tano from star wars
-InfoartTra7:
+InfoartTra7: A personal fan art of one of my favorite star wars characters.

-HeadingTra8:
+HeadingTra8: Protest Art Print on Fabric, 'Stop Spending on War'
-InfoartTra8:
+InfoartTra8: A print that I worked on during Year 11 on the Theme of protest Art.
+I decide to do my on the spending on war.

-HeadingTra9:
+HeadingTra9: A landscape drawing using Pen and a section of watercolour
-InfoartTra9:
+InfoartTra9: A work complted during Year 11 or 12

-HeadingTra10:
+HeadingTra10: Polution Theme Painting, Mix Medium Collection 2
-InfoartTra10:
+InfoartTra10: This work is the secord peices of the mix medium collection.
+This work uses acrylic paint to create this painting.

-HeadingTra11:
+HeadingTra11: A Landscape of the Shoalhaven River
-InfoartTra11:
+InfoartTra11: This painting was created on a Art Campl in Year 12, we were task to create a painting of the scenery that inclueded the Shoalhaven River

-HeadingTra12:
+HeadingTra12: Self Portrait of Myself, Acrylic Paints
-InfoartTra12:
+InfoartTra12: A painting created during high school of myself.

-HeadingTra13:
+HeadingTra13: A Painting of a Family Member, Paints
 InfoartTra13:

-HeadingTra14:
+HeadingTra14: A Still Life of a Stick with leafs, Still Life Collection
 InfoartTra14:

-HeadingTra15:
+HeadingTra15: Drawing of Train using Copic Marker Artwork
 InfoartTra15:

-HeadingTra16:
+HeadingTra16: Drawing of Watermelon on plate with flower
 InfoartTra16:

-HeadingTra17:
+HeadingTra17: Protest Art Print; Equal Rights
 InfoartTra17:

-HeadingTra18:
+HeadingTra18: Still Life Penciel Sketch of a Orange
 InfoartTra18:

 HeadingTra19:
 InfoartTra19:

-HeadingTra20: A Drawing of a Unicorn done in Posca Marker on a frisbee
+HeadingTra20:
-InfoartTra20: This personal drawing done to brighten up the frisbee and add my own flare to the object.
+InfoartTra20:

 HeadingTra21:
 InfoartTra21: